 Dr. Richard Paulson, the former president of the American Society for Reproductive Medicine, suggested that uterine transplants for trans women and AMAB folks are more or less possible now.
 He added, “There would be additional challenges, but I don’t see any obvious problem that would preclude it.”

-It’s likely that supplementation to replicate hormonal phases during pregnancy would be necessary.
+Supplementation to replicate hormonal phases during pregnancy would likely be necessary.
 Cesarean section would also be necessary for those who have undergone gender confirmation surgery.

 However, ectopic pregnancies are incredibly dangerous for the gestational parent and typically require surgery.